Why in the world would anyone want to be a referee?

 "Do I still love it even with all the bulls--- we have to put up with?
 Damn right.
 And so do the guys who were in New Orleans last week."

 "I started when I was in college at Wake Forest, officiating baseball, basketball and football to make a little money as a student.
-From Day 1, I was getting screamed at.
+From day one, I was getting screamed at.
 But I loved it.
 I loved the fact that I was still able to be on the field, participating in sports, for years and years after most people are done."

 In that same NASO survey, participants were given a list of reasons why they started officiating and why they continued to do it.
 More than half checked the box marked "For the love of the game."